Australian Yang Hengjun to face court in Beijing on espionage charges

 Diplomatic ties between the two nations have deteriorated sharply since Yang was detained, with China imposing trade sanctions on produce from Australia and reacting angrily to its call for an international inquiry into the origins of the coronavirus, as well as its 5G ban on telecoms giant Huawei.

-Yang wrote about Chinese and American politics online as a high-profile blogger, and also penned a series of spy novels with plot lines centred on Taiwan, China and the United States.
+Yang wrote about Chinese and American politics online as a high-profile blogger, and also penned a series of spy novels.

-He had been living in New York as a visiting scholar at Columbia University and earning income selling American goods online to Chinese consumers before flying to China to visit family for the Lunar New Year.

 His January 2019 detention came at the same time as a Chinese police crackdown on potential foreign interference and “colour revolution”.